craicic/p10-library/README.md

 ## Upcoming Version

+##### 1.0.1

+Will address a bug listed below.

 ##### 1.1.0

-Will provide an advanced booking system
+Will provide an advanced booking system.

+## Known bug

+A user can extend a loan while out-of-date.
+[Web service](https://github.com/xxjokerx/p10-library-service) has a dedicated branch to address it.
+Fixed component will be release in version 1.0.1